 Setting matters.
-When you are prepared to embark on creating a video, you know your target audience, and you know the purpose of your video, it is important to make sure the setting and environment your video will be shot in represent all of the above.
+When you are prepared to create a video, you know your target audience and the purpose of your video; it is important to ensure the setting and environment your video will be shot in represents all of the above.
 Documentaries are typically shot in the natural environment of the topic, while interviews can be done in a studio with a solid background.
-You want to make sure the lighting is right, the setting makes sense for your purpose and the entire visual represents exactly what you want to convey.
+You want to make sure the lighting is right, the setting makes sense for your purpose, and the entire visual represents exactly what you want to convey.

 5. Who Will Approve Your Video?

 This question may seem obvious, but critique and feedback are pivotal in the video creation process.
-The person(s) to approve the video should know the message the best, should be detail-oriented and critical about ensuring the purpose is being accomplished within the video structure.
+The person(s) to approve the video should know the message the best and should be detail-oriented and critical about ensuring the purpose is being accomplished within the video structure.

 6. What Is Your Video Budget?

 Videos can get extremely creative and have all the bells and whistles to stand out from your competition.
-All the excitement you desire may not be within your budget, so it is important to be realistic in what you want and what you are willing to spend.
-Just know, just like with everything else, an experienced video production team will be higher in pricing but will be more professional, productive, and able to handle all of your needs.
-There’s a saying we’ve all heard before, “you get what you pay for.”
+All the excitement you desire may not be within your budget, so it is important to be realistic about what you want and what you are willing to spend.
+Just know, just like with everything else, an experienced video production team will be higher in pricing but more professional, productive, and able to handle all your needs.
+We’ve all heard the saying, “you get what you pay for.”

 7. How Will You Measure Results?

-When you spend money on a video project, no matter the budget, it is likely you are looking to see some results.
-The question is how will you be measuring your desired results.
+When you spend money on a video project, no matter the budget, you are likely looking to see some results.
+The question is how you will be measuring your desired results.
 Considering this question should be a part of the video planning process.
-Before your video is completed, think about your selected campaign strategy for your video and contemplate what would make the most sense when it comes to measuring the success of your video.
+Before your video is completed, think about your selected campaign strategy for your video and contemplate what would make the most sense when measuring your video’s success.
 Ask yourself the following questions: